 Option 1.
 Configuring the user account using Google Cloud console

-In the left navigation pane, under Connections, click the Users tab, and then, click + ADD USER ACCOUNT.
+In the left navigation pane, under PRIMARY INSTANCE, select Users, and then click + ADD USER ACCOUNT.

 You will specify this username and password while creating your Hevo Pipeline.

 Option 2.
 Configuring the user account using MySQL client

 Log in to your MySQL instance as a

 Run the following commands to create a new database user and grant